zenlm/zen-musician/README.md

 Note:
 - ICL requires a different ckpt, e.g. `m-a-p/YuE-s1-7B-anneal-en-icl`.

 - Music ICL generally requires a 30s audio segment.
-The model will write new songs with similiar style of the provided audio, and may improve musicality.
+The model will write new songs with similar style of the provided audio, and may improve musicality.

 - We have 4 modes for ICL: mix, vocal, instrumental, and dual-track.